Last Updated on August 22, 2021

-Driving along the Pacific Coast Highway from Los Angeles to San Francisco is filled with wildlife watching experiences, so it seemed natural to sign up for a whale-watching tour to see some of nature’s largest mammals further off the coast of California.
-Little did we expect to have to hold on for dear life out on the open sea, and one of us spending more time clenching on at the back of the boat feeding her breakfast to the birds.
-We GlobetrotterGirls were expecting a boat trip filled with images like this:
+Driving along the Pacific Coast Highway from Los Angeles to San Francisco is filled with wildlife watching experiences, so it seemed natural to sign up for a whale watching tour to see some of nature’s largest mammals further off the coast of California.
+Little did we expect to have to hold on for dear life out on the open sea when we signed up for a whale watching trip in Monterey, and one of us spending more time clenching on at the back of the boat feeding her breakfast to the birds.

-Or at least something like the spottings shown here.
+Or at least something like the sightings shown here.

 The reality, however, looked a bit different…